lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/ATCS/ATMount-fails-move.rst

 When attempting to move the telescope via point_azel or Scheduler, the faults are the followings:

 - The ATMCS get FAULT state ,  ATMCS provides specific error messages indicating faults in azimuth drives #1 and #2, with both fault bits activated.
-- The ATPtgg et FAULT state
+- The ATPtg get FAULT state

 .. error::
     Fault event in ATMCS while in tracking enable state.
 Azimuth max velocity error  exceeded.